Code-Institute-Submissions/wedding_site/README.md

 ## Responsiveness
 Google Chrome responsive tool in inspector is buggy.
 App displays as desired in actual devices.

-## Hosting
-A live version of this application is hosted [here](https://com-wedding-site.herokuapp.com/) on Heroku.

 ## Other Notes
 Mindmap created with [coggle.it](https://coggle.it/) before writing any code, available to view [here](https://coggle.it/diagram/WRRcSRe8vAABLQOV).